golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 * Understand the role of computation in making drawings that explore concepts of procedurality and generativity.
 * Understand how to document and present creative work online and in person.

-### Unit Topics
+### Unit Topics and Assignments

-1. Rule-Based Art
+1. Physical Drawing Machines
+2. Conceptual Drawing Machines (Rule-Based Art)
-2. Introductory Tooling
+3. Introductory Tooling
-3. Exercises with Lines
+4. Exercises with Lines
-4. Hatching and Fills
+5. Hatching and Fills
-5. Shapes and Clipping
+6. Shapes and Clipping
+7. Pattern
-6. Texture Field (Flows and Feedback)
+8. Field (Flows and Feedback)
-7. Personal Project (Material Conditions, Animation, Color, Type, Data, Real-Time Control)
+9. Personal Project (e.g. Material Conditions, Animation, Color, Type, Data, Real-Time Control)
-8. Card Exchange (*ungraded*)
+10. Card Exchange (*ungraded*)

 ### Prerequisite Knowledge
 *What prior knowledge must students have in order to be successful in this course?*